Crossbell-Box/CIPs/CIPs/CIP-7.md

 Furthermore, notes are open to all operators who are granted with note permissions by default, until the Permissions4Note are set which means users can specify operators’ permission over a specific note.
 Imagine a scenario where you’re a KOL having millions of followers on CrossBell and you’ve made a rough outlined draft about your vision of ‘CrossBell is the future’ but you don’t really had the time to take care of things here and there, so you have to ask 2 of your employees as  to polish your draft.
 With CIP-7, you can tackle with this easily: 1.
 Post your draft as a note.
 2. Add your employees as operator and grant them with `setNoteUri` permission using `grantOperatorPermissions`.
 3. Grant your employees permission over your draft note with `grantOperatorPermissions`.

+For XSync and XLog, we have preset some default permission bitmaps.
+When user interacts with XSync and XLog, these permissions will be used by default, but always remember that you can set them freely by calling Web3Entry Contract directly.

 ### Operator Permission Bitmap Layout
 | Permission ID | Method                        | Suggested Permission Type |